samuelalmeida95/samuelalmeida95/README.md

 - 😀 I really like to learn
 - 💻 Currently studying ReactJS and NodeJS
-- 🚀 learning is continuous and there will always be a next level
+- 🚀 My motto is: learning is continuous and there will always be a next level
 - 🏆 In search of becoming a full stack developer
 - 🎸 I like to play guitar
 - 🚲 And I also like to hike with mtb